neisburak/dotnet-aop-example/README.md

-# dotnet-aop-example
+# Aspect Oriented Programming Example
-.NET Aspect Oriented Programming Example (AOP)
+This is a simple AOP implementation with .NET 6